 S.E Asian tourism entrepreneur inspired by NZ's connections to land and culture

 Visiting New Zealand as part of a delegation of 10 Southeast Asian tourism entrepreneurs, Filipino delegate Joseph Reyes was impressed by how tourism operators in this country embrace New Zealand culture and pay respect to the environment.
-The entrepreneurs visited tourism business throughout the North Island, fostering connections and sharing ideas along the way.
+The entrepreneurs visited tourism businesses throughout the North Island, fostering connections and sharing ideas along the way.
 The group were in the country as part of the ASEAN Young Business Leaders' Initiative, a programme the Foundation runs on behalf of the Ministry of Foreign Affairs and Trade (MFAT).
 In this article, Joseph reflects on his time in Aotearoa and outlines what made the trip so valuable.

 Most visitors to the Philippines go for our pristine islands and beaches, but I believe the best of my country lies within its people and culture.